Underwood-Inc/rituals/docs/RANGE_DIAGRAM.md

 # Ritual Range Diagram

-This document explains the exact range mechanics for Totem Rituals.
+This document explains the exact range mechanics for Rituals

 ## Range Specifications